google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

 {% animation animations/pause-on-uncaught-exception.mp4 %}

-You can also view the call stack leading up to an uncaught exception by clicking the dropdown carat next to the uncaught exception message (in the DevTools console).
+You can also view the call stack leading up to an uncaught exception in the DevTools console.

-In the animation below, the user triggers an uncaught exception and then view the call stack leading up to the exception in the DevTools console.
+In the animation below, the user triggers an uncaught exception and then clicks the carat next to the uncaught exception message (`Uncaught 0`) in order to display the call stack leading up to the exception.

 {% animation animations/exception-in-console.mp4 %}